Program Background: Every Child is Our Child

 Local/Community Advisory Committee: This committee selects eligible children for school enrollment with support from ECOC.
 The selection is made by two Queen Mothers, a District Assembly social worker, a school representative, and a doctor from a local clinic that specializes in taking care of children infected or made vulnerable by HIV/AIDS.

-The Unitarian Universalist United Nations Office: Led by a program intern, the UU-UNO works to raise enough funds to support students with supplies and health insurance through their elementary and junior secondary schooling (approximately 10 years of basic education) to provide them with a strong foundation for success beyond this point.
-To contact the UU-UNO intern in charge of ECOC, email unintern [at] uua [dot] org.
+The Unitarian Universalist United Nations Office: The UU-UNO works to raise enough funds to support students with supplies and health insurance through their elementary and junior secondary schooling (approximately 10 years of basic education) to provide them with a strong foundation for success beyond this point.
+To contact the UU-UNO about the ECOC program, email unitednations [at] uua [dot] org.